andrewgross/SSHautocomplete/README.md

    . /opt/local/etc/bash_completion
 fi

-Other than that is just inserting the text of ssh_autocomplete.sh and picking which parsing script to use.
+Other than that is just inserting the text of ssh_autocomplete.sh, placing the parsing scripts in ~/.ssh and picking which parsing script to use.

 A good learning experience, not quite functional because it will attempt to use this completion for all options in scp/ssh.
 It would really require rewriting the _ssh function and adding this as a special case.